An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: A General Algorithmic Framework

 Before we proceed, we state and prove a few results that hold throughout the paper.
-For the purposes of the presentation of the analysis in subsequent sections, we introduce the following notation.
+For the analysis in subsequent sections we introduce the following notation.
 (Note, these quantities are never explicitly computed in our algorithms.)
 Given the iterate $x_k$ and multiplier $y_k$, let the tuple $(d_k,\delta_k)$ denote the solution to